Frogman Corps (Denmark): Operations

-The Frogman Corps were involved in operations in Afghanistan such as Task Force K-Bar and in Iraq.
+The Frogman Corps were involved in operations in Afghanistan, such as Task Force K-Bar, and in Iraq.

 From 2008 until the end of 2014, the Frogman Corps was involved in counter-piracy operations as part of Operation Ocean Shield.
 On 5 February 2010, ten Frogman Corps members aboard HDMS Absalon (L16) conducted a counter-piracy mission in the Gulf of Aden approaching the Antigua and Barbuda-flagged merchant vessel Ariella by rigid hull inflatable boat which had been hijacked by six armed Somali pirates.
 They scaled the side of the ship and freed the 25 crew, who had locked themselves in a secure room, and continued to search the vessel for the pirates who had fled.

 In November 2021, a unit from the Frogman Corps was involved in counter-piracy operations in the Gulf of Guinea deployed aboard the Royal Danish Navy frigate HDMS Esbern Snare (F342).
-On 25 November 2021 soldiers from the unit was involved in a firefight against eight suspected pirates aboard a fast-moving craft where four suspects were killed and one wounded and the surviving three were captured.
+On 25 November 2021, soldiers from the unit were involved in a firefight with eight suspected pirates aboard a fast-moving craft where four suspects were killed and one wounded and the surviving three were captured.
 The soldiers suffered no casualties.